chaussitag/chromium_libs/README.md

 chromium_libs
 =============

-some great libraries such as libbase,  porting from chromium opensource project, for android ndk project use.
+some great libraries from chromium opensource project, such as libbase, ported for android ndk project to make use of.